NRottmann/ROS_Gazebo_Tutorial/README.md

   ```

 2. Find the Person in the Building (the robot will start at a random position outside the building)
-  * Create a ROS Node which subscribes to the pose information from the amcl package (Particle Filter) and searches for the missing person by publishing to the /cmd_vel topic.
-The robot should stop if it found the missing person.
-For localization you can upload your generated map (example: localization.launch)
+  * Create a ROS Node which enables the robot to search in the apartment environment for the missing person (The person will be somewhere placed).
+After finding the missing person, mark the position of the missing person using visualization_msgs::Marker which can be displayed in rviz.
+The topic has to be name missing_person.
+An example on how to do such a visualization message can be found [here](http://wiki.ros.org/rviz/Tutorials/Markers%3A%20Points%20and%20Lines).
+  * For localization, you can use the amcl (Particle Filter) package (example: localization.launch)
+  * For the navigation, you can use move_base, together with local and global path planner (example: navigation.launch).
+The navigation requires of course localization provided by tthe amcl package.
+  * For moving the robot around, you can publish poses to the robot to the topic /move_base_simple/goal.
+The move_base package will do thee planning (if correctly configured) using a global and a local path planner.
-  * By running the person_detector (example: detection.launch), a new topic /person_detector will appear which publishes the message pal_person_detector_opencv/Detections2d.
+  * The missing person can be detected by using the person_detector (example: detection.launch).
+A new topic /person_detector will appear which publishes the message pal_person_detector_opencv/Detections2d.
 This message contains information about detected person in the camera image.
 For more information about the person detector, we refer to the [ros wiki](http://wiki.ros.org/Robots/TIAGo/Tutorials/PersonDetection).
 For simplicity, we included the required parts of the pal repository into our tutorial repository.